Mechanisms SS Carl C. Smith Graduate Student Award

 - Copy of the submitted abstract (including relevant abstract identifier #s obtained during the submission process)

 - A personal statement (no more than 1 page, 11pt Arial, single space) describing how the work described in the abstract fits into the overall thesis and training, as well as career goals.
-The personal statement should be a separate document, titled as such, and should not be confused with or duplicated in the cover letter.

 - Two letters recommending the graduate student and the research project must be sent for each abstract.
 One recommendation must be from the Department or Section Head.
 This letter should verify that the work reported in the abstract was done while the student was enrolled in the graduate program.
-The second letter should be from the research mentor, and must include a description of the contribution of the student in the completion of the work, especially when there are multiple authors.
+The second letter should be from the research mentor.
+This letter must include a description of the contribution of the student in the completion of the work, especially when there are multiple authors.
 If neither the Department Head or mentor are members of the Specialty Section, a third letter of sponsorship from a member is required.
 Individuals submitting recommendations letters should do so to email@example.com.
 In the subject line of the email, please put the following: “LOS_CCS_applicantlastname.”
 For example: LOS_CCS_Smith.

-Applications will be judged on criteria including: 1) perceived scientific impact, 2) depth of mechanistic insight and approach, 3) relevance to toxicology, 4) clarity of findings, 5) quality of writing, 6) letters of recommendation, and 7) the personal statement.
+Applications will be judged on criteria including 1) perceived scientific impact, 2) depth of mechanistic insight and approach, 3) relevance to toxicology, 4) clarity of findings, 5) quality of writing, 6) letters of recommendation, and 7) the personal statement.